United Nations (UN)

-Singapore believes in the need to develop a strong, cohesive and effective UN that is responsive to the needs of its members.
-Singapore supports many UN initiatives including the implementation of the 2030 Agenda for Sustainable Development, and participates actively in the ongoing process of UN Reform to ensure that the UN is revitalised to meet the challenges of the 21st century.
+Singapore supports many UN initiatives including the implementation of the 2030 Agenda for Sustainable Development, and participates actively in the ongoing process of UN reform to ensure that the UN is revitalised to meet the challenges of the 21st century.

-Singapore also believes that the UN is the only global body with universal participation and unquestioned legitimacy.
+The UN is the only global body with universal participation and unquestioned legitimacy.
 Thus, other global processes like the G20 should recognise and reflect this reality.
-In this regard, groups like the Global Governance Group (3G) (comprising 30 small and medium-sized states, which Singapore helped to form at the UN) can help to strengthen engagement between the G20 and non-G20 members, so that the actions and decisions of processes like the G20 can complement and strengthen the UN.
+In this regard, groups like the Global Governance Group (3G) (comprising 30 small and medium-sized states, which Singapore helped to form at the UN) can help strengthen engagement between the G20 and non-G20 members.

-Singapore has worked closely with UN bodies such as the UN Department for Political Affairs, the UN Office for the Coordination of Humanitarian Affairs, and the UN Development Programme (UNDP) in support of their work in the region.
+Singapore has worked closely with UN bodies such as the UN Department of Political Affairs, the UN Office for the Coordination of Humanitarian Affairs, and the UN Development Programme (UNDP) in support of their work in the region.
 Together with the UNDP, we have repositioned the UNDP Global Policy Centre in Singapore as the Global Centre for Technology, Innovation and Sustainable Development (GC-TISD).
-Singapore will work with the GC-TISD to assist fellow developing countries in achieving the SDGs using Singapore’s experience as a living lab for global sustainability solutions.
+We will work with the GC-TISD to assist fellow developing countries in achieving the Sustainable Development Goals using Singapore’s experience as a living lab for global sustainability solutions.